Atlético S.C.: History

-In the 70 starts and also the teaching of basketball practice continues today and which formed over 30 years, several generations of players with great quality in this sport and has contributed much to the sport education of children and young people of the Municipality, a role which continues today to play.
+The club teaches basketball practice and has had a team for over 30 years.
+Several generations of players have contributed immensely to the sport education of children and young people of the municipality.

 The Basketball Section was established on 29 October 1975 and total more than eighty titles in regional and even evidence of participating in National Championships and cups from the Initiates to Seniors, men and women.

 Besides these two principal conditions, Atletico still has a Section Cycling Section and Guidance biking, the latter created in 2007.

 It has a headquarters in an advanced state of degradation and a football pitch of his property in the city.

 Over all these decades, Athletic Sport Club has contributed significantly to the quality of community life and social cohesion of Évora and its municipality.

 It is part of the broader history of the Portuguese association of the twentieth century, most of which was a resistance movement and / or compensation in the areas of Sports and Culture, for the poor picture that Portugal had in these sectors during the period of dictatorship.

 Coincidentally, Athletic Sport Club was created soon after the introduction of the Salazar regime, and had in its early history problems due to non-alignment of its directors by the pitch of totalitarian government.
 In class society clearly stratified the Old Regime, Atletico has always been the "society of the poor, promoting recreational activities (dances, marches, etc.)., Sport and reading for the lower classes.

 Existed alongside the athletic, other communities for the middle and upper class Reguengos.

 This is well described by José Cutileiro in his work on cultural Arraiolos, called "Rich and Poor in the Alentejo, where the social role of Athletic Sport Club is well reflected in society Reguenguense twentieth century.

 After 25 April 1974, the athletic ability to adapt to new times and invested heavily in physical education and sport for young people, as already mentioned.

 Currently the club has over 250 athletes, more than three dozen employees and about a thousand members.